 Who Uses this Kind of Hosting?

-Users who need more control over their virtual environment as compared to shared hosting can go for VPS hosting.
+Users who need more control over their virtual environment than shared hosting can go for VPS hosting.
 VPS provides users with more independence at less cost than a dedicated server.
-So customers looking for more access control like root access, running their own instance of the operating system, can go for VPS hosting.
+Customers looking for more access control like root access, running their own instance of the operating system, can go for VPS hosting.

 Anyone who is interested in running their own business or creating a website, web hosting and VPS comes into the picture.
-For users looking for facilities of a dedicated server at a cheaper price along with all the advantages of access control, privacy, performance; VPS is a great option.
-Also as VPS is an intermediate between Shared hosting and dedicated hosting, organizations or users might benefit from the added bonus of privileges of dedicated hosting at less cost which might suit their requirements.
+For users looking for a dedicated server’s facilities at a lower price and all the advantages of access control, privacy, performance; VPS is a great option.
+Also, as VPS is an intermediate between Shared hosting and dedicated hosting, organizations or users might benefit from the added bonus of privileges of dedicated hosting at less cost, which might suit their requirements.

-Virtual Private Servers can be a good option for users looking for the privileges of a dedicated server at a less price.
+Virtual Private Servers can be a good option for users looking for a dedicated server’s privileges at a less price.
 Also, it is a better option for users who need more access control than shared hosting.
 VPS bridges the gap between dedicated and shared hosting and may be appropriate for users looking for better performance, privacy, access control at an affordable price than shared hosting.